On the nature of the Schmid transition in a resistively shunted Josephson junction: Superconducting and insulating phases

 \subsection{Coherence and current-current correlation function}

 The expectation value $\mean{\cos\varphi}$ is computed by adding to the action a time-independent external complex source $h$.
 The effective potential $U_k(\phi,h^*,h)$ is then a function of $\phi$, $h^*$ and $h$ and $\mean{\cos\varphi}=-U^{(1,0)}(0)$ where $U^{(1,0)}(\phi)=\partial_{h^*} U(\phi,h^*,h)|_{h^*=h=0}$ (see Appendix~\ref{app_coherence} for details).
 Contrary to the NRG result of Ref.~\cite{Masuki22}, we find that the coherence $\mean{\cos\varphi}$ never vanishes, although it becomes very small in the insulating phase (see the inset in Fig.~\ref{fig_cosexact}), and does not allow one to discriminate between the superconducting and insulating ground states of the RSJJ (Fig.~\ref{fig_mob}).
+One cannot discard the possibility that a more accurate description of the superconducting phase in the range $1\leq \alpha\lesssim 2$, taking into account the instantons connecting neighboring minima of the periodic potential (see the discussion at the end of the previous section), would give a vanishing coherence in the neighboring of $\alpha=1$, but such a scenario seems rather unlikely.

 If we expand the potential $U^{(1,0)}(\phi)=\sum_{n=0}^\infty u_n^{(1,0)}\cos(n\phi)$ in circular harmonics, we observe that in the insulating phase (where we would naively expect the coherence to vanish since the effective potential is irrelevant), the nonzero value of $U^{(1,0)}(0)$ is entirely due to the zeroth-order harmonic amplitude $u_0^{(1,0)}$ so that the nonzero value of the coherence comes from the dependence of the free energy on the external source $h$.
 Even though the Josephson coupling is irrelevant in the insulating phase, the coherence cannot be simply computed from the Gaussian action obtained by setting $\epj=0$ (in which case one would find $\mean{\cos\varphi}=0$), we must keep track of the contribution of the high-energy modes to the free energy and its dependence on the external source $h$.